Dedicated faculty mentorship

 • Participation in UCLA’s Summer Research poster session

-Who is eligible to apply?• Current UCLA sophomore and junior undergraduates in Neuroscience, Physiological Sciences,
+Who is eligible to apply?• Current sophomore and junior undergraduates in Neuroscience, Physiological Sciences,

 • Cumulative G.P.A. of 3.2 or above